sbosley/java-traits/README.md

 ```

 ### Implement details
-There are two things that you are still responsible for.
-One is to implement all the abstract methods declared in all the traits your class is using -- the code generator does NOT implement those for you!
-The other is that you must call `init()` (a method implemented by all generated superclasses) in your constructor--if you don't, exceptions will be thrown when you try to call trait methods.
+There only thing you are still responsible for is to implement all the abstract methods declared in all the traits your class is using -- the code generator does NOT implement those for you!

 A complete class definition using traits would look something like this: